abinezer/C-compiler-for-Functions/README.md

 # C-compiler-for-Functions
-This is our small version of a c compiler for functions
+This is our version of a c compiler for functions